 I am an academic lawyer with a particular interest in the Pacific islands.
 I have researched and published on a range of human rights, family and resource issues.
 Recent work has focused on environmental concerns including but not limited to Marine Protected Areas, indigenous rights, climate risks.

 Having initially majored in English and Social Anthropology, I studied law in the mixed jurisdiction of South Africa before post-graduate studies in South Africa and at Cambridge.
-I have held posts at the University of KwaZulu Natal (Pietermaritizburg), the University of the West of England, the University of the South Pacific and at the University of Dundee, as well as teaching at universities in France and Malaysia.
-I am currently an Adjunct Professor at the University of the South Pacific and an Associate of the Centre for Pacific Studies at St Andrews University in Scotland.
+I have held posts at the University of KwaZulu Natal (Pietermaritizburg), the University of the West of England, the University of the South Pacific, the University of Dundee, and Northumbria University, as well as teaching at universities in France and Malaysia.
+I am an Associate of the Centre for Pacific Studies at St Andrews University in Scotland.